MicrosoftDocs/learn/learn-pr/azure-fundamentals/protect-against-security-threats-azure/includes/2-protect-threats-security-center.md

 Let's say that Tailwind Traders must comply with the Payment Card Industry's Data Security Standard (PCI DSS).
 This report shows that the company has resources that it needs to remediate.

-Under the **Resource security hygiene** section, Tailwind Traders can see the health of its resources from a security perspective.
-To help you prioritize remediation actions, recommendations are categorized as low, medium, and high.
+In the **Resource security hygiene** section, Tailwind Traders can see the health of its resources from a security perspective.
+To help prioritize remediation actions, recommendations are categorized as low, medium, and high.
 Here's an example:

 :::image type="content" source="../media/2-security-center-dashboard.png" alt-text="Azure Security Center dashboard showing the resource security hygiene section.
 Recommendations are categorized as low, medium, and high.":::